fqassem/gbemulator/README.md

 ```

 #### Section 4
 This section actually turns on the LCD screen and scrolls the logo that was previously written to Video RAM on the screen.
 There is also some timing magic that plays the two startup tones at a certain time.
-It shouldn't be too difficult to trace through the code.
+This section depends on the GPU timings to be set up correctly in the hardware I/O memory map.

 ```
 ; === Scroll logo on screen, and play logo sound===